Daniel595/Jetson_nano_face_recognition/faces/README.md

 - python3 generate_training_data.py "path/to/dataset"

-This will crop, align and augment faces from the choosen dataset.
+This will crop, align and augment faces from the choosen dataset and store it to a path which is knwon in ./main.
 The Labels will be given by the name of the directories.